Why should I overseed my lawn?

 Third, apply the seeding lawn food (Green-Up for Seeding & Sodding).

 Fourth, if your soil needs a pH adjustment, then apply Mag-I-Cal.

 Fifth, if your soil is hard and not crumbly, then apply Love Your Soil.
 (If applying Mag-I-Cal Plus, skip this.
 If your soil is very hard, you can use both).

 Last, keep the seed bed moist.
 The seed bed should be wet for a few weeks while the grass seed is germinating.
 Light waterings, 2 to 3 times per day (early morning, early afternoon, late afternoon), are beneficial while the newly sown seed is establishing.
 Within a few weeks, after the newly formed grass has been mowed a few times, you can decrease the watering schedule.
 NEVER water it at night.
 Excessive moisture on established grass leaves can lead to fungal problems down the road.

 When will my grass seed sprout?

 Black Beauty grass seed takes about 10 to 14 days to germinate.
 As a general rule, perennial ryegrass germinates the quickest (about 7 days).
 Fine fescues – including the creeping, chewing, and hard types – germinate in about 10 to 20 days.
 Tall Fescue usually takes 10 to 14 days to germinate, but can be slow to establish under very cold temperatures.
-Kentucky bluegrass, the slowest germinator, usually sprouts in 20 to 30 days, but even longer with cold temperatures.
+Kentucky bluegrass, the slowest germinator, usually sprouts in 20 to 30 days.
 Remember, “germinate” means the beginning of seedling growth.

 Mow the new grass once it reaches a height of 4”.
-Keep the mowing height at 3”, except for the last cut of the year which should be 2 inches in height.
+Keep the mowing height at 3”, except for the last cut of the year which should be 2″ in height.
 This is very important for your lawn during the winter months.
 The shorter mowing height helps the grass roots survive winter stress.